ivogabe/gulp-typescript/readme.md

 	]);
 });
 ```
 `tsResult` is a object that has a JavaScript stream (`.js`) and a definition file stream (`.dts`).
+You need to set the `declaration` option to get definition files in the `dts` stream.
 If you don't need the definition files, you can use a configuration as seen in the first example.

 Incremental compilation
 -----------------------